 This post will look at the importance of selling online and offline as an eCommerce merchant and the consumer shopping habits that drive those varied purchasing decisions.

 Today’s shoppers are savvy.
 They love a good bargain and know how to compare both prices and products.
 Consumers are in the habit of looking at your product in one place and buying it at another.
 They may check your website to see if the price is lower or look for a discount code, but will inevitably follow the listing with the better price or faster shipping time.

 If you can’t offer enough purchase options for consumers, you’re not going to capture their attention.
-Consumers want a diversified selection and will take the time to make a purchase that is best suited for their needs – within the product itself and the services offered by the seller.
+Consumers want a diversified selection.
+They will purchase the product or service that best suits their needs.

 Why you need to diversify your sales

 Consumers can purchase products from a ton of online marketplaces, websites, and a company’s brick and mortar store, so it’s imperative for sellers to have their products in as many of these places as possible.

 Say for example your product listings are shutdown due to a policy violation or suspension on Amazon.
 Are they listed on enough other sites to sustain your business in the meantime?
 Or worse, what about a removal of a product from a site?
 Where will you sell your product when Amazon tells you it’s been removed, or they move it to the basement in search?
 This is the kind of unexpected twist that can hurt your bottom line if you’re not diversifying your sales enough.

 Sell offline and online efficiently with eCommerce tools

 It’s difficult to manage inventory in a brick and mortar store, let alone across multiple online and offline channels.
 There’s an endless list of things you need to do to make your eCommerce business successful, but ensuring you have the proper tools to get your products in front of as many people as possible is high on the list.